 Activating Forms

-Your Workspace Owner can activate the Forms add-on from the Workspace Add-ons section within Workspace Settings.
+Workspace Owners can enable the Forms add-on from Workspace Settings > Workspace Add-ons.

 Creating a Form

-Access Forms: Access Forms via the Forms module or to the Forms tab in the Automations module, accessible via the lightning bolt icon at the top of a project.
+Access Forms: Navigate to the Forms module or find them under the Automations module (via the lightning bolt icon in a project).

-Create Form: Click the Create Form tab.
-You can choose to have a Form response trigger one of the following actions:
+Create a Form: Click Create Form and choose one of the following trigger actions:

 Send a Project Discussion Message